 New to Gutenberg?
 In short, the new Gutenberg editor is a replacement for the TinyMCE Classic editor; Gutenberg utilizes drag-and-drop blocks for composing content and building layouts.
 Read more in our review.

 If you’ve already used any Gutenberg blocks generated by other third-party plugins, you know how easy it is to add them: in the Block Inserter, find the needed category (in our case it’s ‘Hotel Booking’), click on it and choose the needed blocks you want to add on the page.

 Each block comes with its attributes (“Configuration settings”) that can be updated via a handy sidebar visually.
 That means you don’t need to manually customize shortcodes as you did before in the Classic editor; in Gutenberg, all shortcode parameters are designated in clicks.

-For example, compare the UI of Gutenberg and TinyMCE for adding and editing a single accommodation type shortcode:
+For example, compare the UI of Gutenberg with TinyMCE for adding and editing a single accommodation type shortcode:

-A toggle switch is definitely better than typing shortcode values manually
+A Gutenberg toggle switch (to the right) is a better experience than typing in shortcode values manually

 Integration with the block-based Gutenberg editor indeed provides a much more comfortable working area for you.
 Although it’s not a 100% frontend editing, live content presentation in Gutenberg offers a far better user experience.

 Just as a side note, we already provide a similar visual editing approach for several top-used WordPress page builders.
 In either case, integration is achieved with a free add-on designed by our team.
 If you are interested, check out the following tutorials: